 Traditional Chinese Medicine originates in Chinese philosophy.
-According to their world view, three basic elements rule the world that is fundamental to understand health and treat diseases (Keriyana, 1999): Ying-Yang (the oppositions and the representation of harmony), Wu Xing (5 elements of the world), and Qi (also used as Ch’i).
+According to their worldview, three basic elements rule the world that is fundamental to understanding health and treating diseases (Keriyana, 1999): Ying-Yang (the oppositions and the representation of harmony), Wu Xing (5 elements of the world), and Qi (also used as Ch’i).
 (Chan, 1963; Unshuld, 1985; Tiquia, 1996; Lin, 2000)

 Native American spiritual belief is a hierarchical system.
 Plants, animals, and humans are subordinates to a single, higher power also known as the Creator.
 Furthermore, they claim that spirits exist prior to the body and will exist after the body dies.
 In the Native American culture, every living creature is a part of the spirit world.
 (Portman, 2006)

 Tribal African religions believe in the Almighty God and the eternal spirits that are also called ancestors or the living dead.
 These supernatural beings can interfere in the daily lives of the living.
 (Van Dyk, 2001) They are superior to the living as well as mediators between God and mortals.
 God is the Supreme Creator who forms the main pillar of the universe.
 (Thorpe, 1993) Communication with God is executed through ritual slaughterings.
 (Gumede, 1990)